 The present account has described the service's movements over time.
-It must be stressed, however, that for most of the period from Catherine's death till the early years of the 20th century it was neglected and largely forgotten, and might have stayed out of sight had it not been for the persistence of an English art expert of the day, George Charles Williamson (1858-1942), who first became interested in the service in 1906.
-He wrote twice about the service, first in a big book devoted entirely to it, published in 1909, and later in a chapter of a further book, published in 1925.
-The chapter gives more details of the circumstances of the service's rediscovery: he himself saw it as 'enter[ing] more fully into personal details' than he had thought appropriate in the earlier book (1925: 218).
+It must be stressed, however, that for most of the period from Catherine's death till the early years of the 20th century it was neglected and largely forgotten, and might have remained so had it not been for the persistence and persuasion of an eminent English art expert of the day, George

+Charles Williamson (1858-1942), who first became interested in the service in 1906.
+He wrote twice about the service, first in a big book devoted entirely to it and published in 1909, and later in a chapter of a further book published in 1925.
+The latter chapter gives more details of the circumstances of the service's rediscovery.
+He himself saw it as 'enterling' more fully into personal details' than he had thought appropriate in the earlier book (1925: 218).
 In the following account I draw on both these sources.
-(I found him a frustrating source of information.
-While usually clear on the order of events and providing full details of his own contributions, he seldom offers even approximate dates.)
-He visited Russia on several occasions, and says he had already established a relationship with the Russian Emperor (Tsar Nicholas II /1868-1918), before the latter began to investigate the service.
+Williamson visited Russia on several occasions and says that he had already established a relationship with the Russian Emperor (Tsar Nicholas II; 1868-1918), before the latter began to investigate the service.
+It is unfortunate that while Williamson is usually clear on the order of events, he seldom offers even approximate dates.

-At an early stage he consulted Frank Wedgwood, a director of the firm, about the fate of the service and was told that as far as he (Wedgwood) knew it no longer existed.
-This spurred him to send off a flurry of letters asking about the service to a number of officials and palaces in Russia.
+At an early stage he consulted Major Frank H Wedgwood, a director of the firm, about the fate of the service and was told that as far as he knew it no longer existed.
+This spurred Williamson to send off a flurry of letters asking about the service to a number of officials and palaces in Russia.
 All who replied assured him that the service was no longer in existence, and one high official angrily told him to stop asking questions.
-Exasperated, and doubting that he was being told the truth, he next wrote, via the British foreign office, direct to the Emperor, who replied 'speedily', saying that '[he] had never before heard of the service ... and would have inquiries started at once concerning its whereabouts'.
+Exasperated, and doubting that he was being told the truth, Williamson next wrote directly, via the British foreign office, to the Emperor, who replied 'speedily', saying that '[he] had never before heard of the service ...and would have inquiries started at once concerning its whereabouts'.
 (1925:221) Shortly afterwards, Williamson received a further letter, which told him 'that the service had been found ... in an underground pantry in one of the palaces at Peterhof, a room that had not been opened for perhaps seventy years or more'.
 (1925:221-222)

-The service must have made an impression on the Emperor, for he directed that it be put on show in the English Palace at Peterhof, in well-designed vitrines (glass display cabinets) made for the purpose.
+The service must have made an impression on the Emperor, since he directed that it be put on show in the English Palace at Peterhof, in well-designed glass display cabinets (vitrines) made for the purpose.
 These are illustrated by Williamson.
 (1909: plate facing page 4) (Fig 23).
-It is uncertain how many pieces were exhibited.
-Williamson clearly believed that it was everything: 'The whole of the service has now been removed from the place where it was hidden, and occupies a series of fine vitrines in the English Palace at Peterhof.'
-(1909:5) In the vitrines the pieces were set out upon velvet, 'as to the colour of which I [Williamson] had the honour to be consulted'.
-(1925:225) Around this time 'further applications were made to the Emperor, and the interest of Her Imperial Majesty, the [dowager] Empress Maria Feodorovna was sought'.
-(1909:4)[32] These included a request - which was granted - that pieces from the service be lent for a jubilee exhibition being organised by the firm in 1909, to celebrate the 150th anniversary of Josiah's setting up in business on his own.
-[33]
+It is not certain how many pieces were shown, but Williamson implies that it was the entire service: 'The whole of the service has now been removed from the place where it was hidden, and occupies a series of fine vitrines in the English Palace at Peterhof.'
+(1909:5)

-Figure 23 Pieces from the Green Frog service in a vitrine at Peterhof (from Williamson 1909)
+Figure 23 Pieces from the Green Frog service in a vitrine at Petrerhof (from Williamson 1909)